minigans/api-infra-service/README.md

 per IDL specifications.
 An example is available in the [Vehicle.proto](sample-proto-files/Vehicle.proto) file.
 The generated docs are then hosted on the repo's GitHub pages.

-A service needing docs generated/hosted in its repo's GitHub pages may do so by invoking this action from their GitHub workflows as show below:
+A service needing docs generated/hosted in its repo's GitHub pages may do so by invoking this action from a GitHub workflow as show below:

 ```
 jobs: